-seekers the ability to directly interface with employers.
-Staff at the career centers engage job seekers, including food stamp recipients directly by:

-- Finding jobs that are closely aligned with participants skills and goals: - Developing resumes; - Applying for work; and - Referring participants to employers so they can apply for an interview for jobs. - Type of Component: This is a non-work component. - Geographic areas covered: Each RWB with an active SNAP E&T program will establish local operating procedures if the activity will be offered as a component in their region. - Anticipated number of ABAWDs who will begin the activity: 0 - Anticipated number of non-ABAWDs who will enter the activity: 0 - Anticipated number of volunteer participants who will enter the activity: 3,587 - Level of participant effort: Participants will be asked to participate in at least 10 hours of job search activities each month.
+- Look for jobs; - Apply for jobs; - Develop a resume; - Update a resume; and - Post a resume in the EFM system. - Job seekers can look up information about the labor market in EFM.
+This information includes emerging occupations, high demand jobs, the type of education and skills required for specific occupations, etc. Job seekers also have the ability to begin the career planning process using tools in the EFM system. - Employment service staff works with employers to ensure job information is timely posted in EFM and also help organize job fairs providing job seekers the ability to directly interface with employers.
+Staff at the career centers engage job seekers, including food assistance benefits recipients directly by: - Finding jobs that are closely aligned with participants skills and goals; - Developing resumes; - Applying for work; and - Referring participants to employers so they can apply for an interview for jobs. - Type of Component: This is a non-work component. - Geographic areas covered: Each RWB with an active SNAP E&T program will establish local operating procedures if the activity will be offered as a component in their region. - Anticipated number of ABAWDs who will begin the activity: 0 - Anticipated number of non-ABAWDs who will enter the activity: 0 - Anticipated number of volunteer participants who will enter the activity: 7,239 - Level of participant effort: Participants will be asked to participate in at least 10 hours of job search activities each month.
 Hours will be recorded on a time sheet, job search report form or electronically (which can be verified by staff).
 All participation hours will be captured in OSST on the Job Participation Rate (JPR) screen. - How will submitting an application with an employer count?
-One job search record equals one hour of participation unless the individual lives in a rural area.
+One job search record equals one hour of participation unless the individual lives in

+- a rural area.
 Individuals who live in rural areas will receive two hours of participation for one job search record.
 Hours of participation will be entered on the JPR screen. - 2.
 What if a participant cannot complete all of the 10 hours due to a limitation?
-If an individual can participate in some part of the 10 hours but is limited due to transportation (the SNAP E&T participant can only receive up to \$20 during the month), the participant can be considered to have met the level of effort.
-For example, the individual spends the entire \$20 applying for work on-site with employers or attending activities (job fairs, interviews, etc.) and proof of both engagement and transportation expenses are secured, the participant may be considered "participating."
+If an individual can participate in some part of the 10 hours but is limited due to transportation (the SNAP E&T participant can only receive up to \$25 during the month), the participant can be considered to have met the level of effort.
+For example, the individual spends the entire \$25 applying for work on-site with employers or attending activities (job fairs, interviews, etc.) and proof of both engagement and transportation expenses are secured, the participant may be considered "participating."
 Other limitations may include medical issues, limited childcare, etc. Through case notes, program staff can document limitations that led to reduced hours of participation. - Organizational responsibilities: The RWBs implement the SNAP E&T program locally through the career centers, satellite offices and community partners.
 Regional Workforce Boards are locally organized to ensure that the needs of the community, job seekers and employers are met.
 The RWBs will engage program participants based on their local structure.
-Job search activities may include a variety of job seeker to employer engagement.

-- Estimated participant cost of reimbursement for transportation and other expenses except dependent care: \$1,692,397 - Estimated participant cost of reimbursement for dependent care: 0 - Annual cost of the activity not including reimbursements: \$6,050,055 - Cost of the activity per placement not including reimbursements: \$1,687 (average) - Total cost of activity: \$7,742,452
+Job search activities may include a variety of job seeker to employer engagement. - Estimated participant cost of reimbursement for transportation and other expenses except dependent care: \$485,090 - Estimated participant cost of reimbursement for dependent care: 0 - Annual cost of the activity not including reimbursements: \$4,213,133 - Cost of the activity per placement not including reimbursements: \$582 (average) - Total cost of activity: \$4,698,224